PorteroGCooper/zoop-helios/README.txt

 * Compatibile with PHP4 and PHP5
 * Sequences (Navigation Management / Action Request Workflow)
 * A Nice Skeleton program to get you started on any project
+* Compatible with mod_php as well as php-cli and php-fcgi (fastCGI)

 				  --------------
 				 | REQUIREMENTS |